-Language is another massive cultural change for international students as English is a second language to them.
+Language is another massive cultural change for international students, as English is not their first Langauge.
 Thus, they might face difficulties with language fluency.
-While attending lectures, you must clearly understand what the lecturer has to say.
+While attending lectures, students must clearly understand what the lecturer says.

-Breaking down the language barrier may not seem easy at first, but there are various methods to improve your English language skills.
+Breaking down the language barrier may seem challenging at first.
+Still, there are various methods to improve your English language skills.

 Take all the available opportunities to speak to students in your class, discuss the issues raised in your course and try to have dialogues on the same subject outside your class.
 The more you practice speaking English, the more confidence you'll gain.

-Remember, you’ll learn and develop fluency only through making mistakes in pronunciation and grammar.
+Remember, you'll learn and develop fluency only by making pronunciation and grammar mistakes.

-International students studying in Australia are not used to the level of informality displayed.
-For instance, it’s common to call teachers by their first name in Australia.
+International students studying in Australia may not be used to the level of informality displayed.
+For instance, it's common to call teachers by their first name in Australia.
 It is a form of disrespect in other countries.

-Australians find it totally normal because they treat their students as equal to the teachers.
-Australia has a laid-back culture, so don’t worry about being casual.
+Australians find it normal because they treat their students equally to the teachers.
+Australia has a laid-back culture, so don't worry about being casual.

 Australia acknowledges, accepts, honours and celebrates cultural diversity.
-It offers the opportunity to experience something new and help you to step outside of your comfort zone.
-You’ll always feel a sense of belonging in the multicultural setting of Australia.
+It offers the opportunity to experience something new and helps you step outside your comfort zone.
+You'll always feel a sense of belonging in the multicultural setting of Australia.

-Living in a multicultural community gives you a chance to learn a different language, be a part of public international celebrations and taste a variety of foods from different parts of the world.
+Living in a multicultural community gives you a chance to learn a different language, be a part of international public celebrations and taste a variety of foods from other parts of the world.

 5. Service Hours

-In Australia, mostly during weekends, cafés and restaurants close early as compared to other countries like China, Malaysia, and Singapore.
-International students might not be accustomed to these short service hours, particularly when they want to have a midnight snack.
+In Australia, mostly during weekends, cafés and restaurants close early compared to other countries like China, Malaysia, and Singapore.
+International students might not be accustomed to these short service hours, particularly when they want a midnight snack.